KiyotakaX011/Ladybug-public/README.md

 <br>

-# ⚡️ Atlas Platform Compatibility:
+# ⚡️ LadYbug Platform Compatibility:
 <br>

-- Atlas offers highest platform compatibility.
+- LadYbug offers highest platform compatibility Juat like Atlas.
 - Just deploy and use on your favourite platform.
 - Sorted by Recommendation: Repl.it, Railway, Heroku, Koyeb

 <br>

-# 💫 Dependencies of Atlas:
+# 💫 Dependencies of LadYbug :

 <br>